AMBarbosa/ecotrends/README.md

      col = hcl.colors(100, "spectral"))
 ```

+See `?Kendall::MannKendall` (including the ‘Values’ section) to know
-If you want just the Tau value, you can set `full = FALSE` above.
+more about these statistics.
+If you want just the Tau value, you can set
-Positive Tau values indicate increasing suitability, and negative values
+`full = FALSE` above.
+Positive Tau values indicate increasing
-indicate decreasing suitability over time.
-Pixels with no value have no
+suitability, and negative values indicate decreasing suitability over
+time.
+Pixels with no value have no significant linear trend (or no
-significant linear trend (or no occurrence points, if `occs` are
+occurrence points, if `occs` are provided).
-provided).